IAHispano/Applio/README.md

 + Total epoch slider for the training now limited to 10,000 not just 1000.
 + Added CLI functionality
   + added --is_cli flag on infer-web.py to use the CLI system.
++ f0 hybrid (median) estimation method by calculating nanmedian for a specified array of f0 methods to get the best of all worlds for all specified f0 methods.
+Only for CLI right now.
+Soon to be implemented into GUI 🌟

 ## This repository has the following features too:
 + Reduce tone leakage by replacing source feature to training-set feature using top1 retrieval;